thangarajvisolve/Sample/README.markdown

       	$ tar -xvf boost-x.x.x.gz

-* Change to installation directory
+* Change to installation directory and run the following command.
+Follow the instructions until the installation was successful.

-  	$./bootstrap.sh and follow the instructions to until it completes successfully
+	$ ./bootstrap.sh

-* Need to export the PATH variable that path
+* Export the required environment variables with the appropriate path

 	$ export LD_LIBRARY_PATH=/usr/local/boost_1_48_0/stage/lib: